 - Upon reasonable suspicion that a student or attendee/guest is consuming alcohol at a school sponsored event, is under the influence of alcohol, or is in possession of alcohol, as determined by school officials, a breathalyzer test could be requested.
+Refusal to take a breathalyzer test will be treated as if the student had a positive breathalyzer result.
 The student's or attendee's/guest's failure to comply would result in removal from the activity, notification of parents/legal guardians and further disciplinary action including, but not limited to suspension from school. - If administered and the test is positive, the student will be: - o removed from the event - o detained by the police or an administrator until a parent or guardian picks them up - o subject to appropriate discipline as referenced in this handbook